-Built on a 109.8-inch wheelbase, the 4Runner measures 189 inches long overall and stands 68.5 inches tall.
+Exterior Built on a 109.8-inch wheelbase, the 4Runner measures 189 inches long overall and stands 68.5 inches tall.
 Body-on-frame construction uses full-length, boxed-section frame rails.
 The rear liftgate contains a power window.

 Standard SR5 equipment includes 16-inch tires, multireflector headlights and taillights, and an integrated towing hitch.
 The Sport Edition features a hood scoop, sport suspension, smoked chrome grille and 17-inch wheels.
 The Limited includes illuminated running boards and 18-inch rims.

 Interior Without the available third-row seat, the 4Runner seats five people on front buckets and a three-place, fold-down 60/40-split rear bench.
 Seven occupants fit inside models equipped with a third-row seat.

 Power front seats are standard in all but the base model.
 Limited trim levels add leather upholstery and heated front seats.
 Cargo-area backup mirrors mounted in the rear pillars allow the driver to see oncoming vehicles when backing out of a parking stall.

 Under the Hood Toyota's 4.7-liter V-8 is rated at 260 horsepower and 306 pounds-feet of torque.
 The 4.0-liter V-6 produces 236 hp.
 Both engines team with a five-speed automatic transmission.
 Rear- and four-wheel-drive models are available.

 Safety All-disc antilock brakes are standard.
 Seat-mounted side-impact airbags and side curtain airbags with rollover sensors are optional.
 An electronic stability system is standard.

 Driving Impressions Performance is a big plus when the 4Runner is equipped with the available, quiet V-8.
 From a standstill, a tap of the gas pedal sends this SUV practically lunging ahead.
 Acceleration while passing and merging is wholly confident.

 The 4Runner steers easily and with a reasonably good feel, which is a cut above the truck-based SUV norm.
 Handling skills also rank above average.
 For this type of vehicle, the ride is pleasantly soft — not really cushy, but the suspension absorbs quite a few bumps.
 The Sport Edition feels a bit tauter, and its ride quality is a tad stiffer.

 Expert Reviews 1 of 2

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed